 Pruning the trees to prevent fungal infections

-Good pruning not only provides good looking plants and landscape but it also lets the plants breathe easier, makes them healthier and happier, and prevent fungal disease in plants.
-As a gardener, you can prune yourself, no need to explain how, but if you are a newbie gardener, you can get professional help to do the job.
+Good pruning not only provides good-looking plants and landscapes but also lets the plants breathe easier, makes them healthier and happier, and prevents fungal disease in plants.
+You can prune yourself as a gardener; no need to explain how, but if you are a newbie gardener, you can get professional help.
 If you try it yourself and make technical mistakes or just don’t like the result, don’t worry, the plants will grow and recover again.

 You might also like this: 10 Tips On How To Grow The Best Summer Squash

 Should You Water Plants in the Evening?
 No, At Least Occasionally.

 Don’t water in the evening.
 Your plants might be susceptible to fungal and bacterial attacks, so it’s best to avoid creating extra humid and water drops standing on the leaves when there is no sun to make them dry.
 Both bacterial and fungal leaf spot diseases cause serious harm to foliage.
 Somehow for some reason, if you have to water your plants in the evening, it’s best to apply ‘deep watering’ without a sprinkle.

 Similarly, watering in the middle of the day also is not ideal as it’s inefficient.
 Watering in the midday causes both evaporations of water before the plant can absorb it and might damage the leaves by burning them as the water drops play a magnifier role under the heavy sunlight.

 How to Prevent Growth of Powdery mildew

 This fungus type basically affects ornamental plants in your home or in the pots by creating a white layer on the leaves of the plants.
 Even some ornamental plants are known as more durable than others, such as Dogwoods and Sand cherry affected by Powdery Mildew.

 You might also like this: Black Spot Fungus on Roses | How to Detect and Cure?